zer0cache/matic-docs/docs/develop/oracles/razor.md

 ### Usage

 This oracle network is currently running on Görli testnet.
-A "[Bridge](https://github.com/razor-network/bridge)", which picks results from the network and delivers them to Matic Network.
+A "[Bridge](https://github.com/razor-network/bridge)", which picks results from the network and delivers them to Polygon.
 To get started with connecting to the data feed, check out this **[Tutorial](https://docs.razor.network/tutorial/matic/)**

-- The bridge has been updated with more features and linked to razorscan [https://matic.razor.to/](https://matic.razor.to/) (Make sure to connect metamask to matic testnet!)
+- The bridge has been updated with more features and linked to razorscan [https://matic.razor.to/](https://matic.razor.to/) (Make sure to connect metamask to Polygon testnet!)
-- [Sample DApp](https://matic-king.netlify.com/) (Make sure to connect Metamask to Matic testnet (`https://rpc-mumbai.matic.today`))
+- [Sample DApp](https://matic-king.netlify.com/) (Make sure to connect Metamask to Polygon testnet (`https://rpc-mumbai.matic.today`))